DJ Equipment For Beginners – 4 DJ Setups

 There are two major questions to ask yourself before your purchase except for characteristics

 - Characteristics: Except for your graphics card, all the features of your pc/laptop must be pro.
 Ram, CPU, and display get the best possible.
 RAM over 8GB, CPU at I5 2.2GHz or higher and display bigger than 13 inches.
-Hard disc storage of 1TB is good to start and upgrade later with an external disc.
+Hard disc storage of 1TB is proper to start and upgrade later with an external disc.

 - Desktop or Laptop: If you ever imagine yourself playing outside of your bedroom then you have no option but to go for a laptop.
 Desktops are more powerful and are ideal for music production studios.